halt-dos/hd-wiki-public/docs/enterprise/llb/monitors/monitors.md

 ##### **Monitor Type**

 It specifies the health check type for monitoring.
 Users need to select the appropriate type of protocol to monitor the interfaces.
 By default, TCP is selected.
+Monitor can be configured for the mentioned protocols using the drop-down;
+1. TCP,
+2. ICMP,
+3. DNS,
+4. HTTP,
+5. HTTPS,
+6. SCRIPTS,

+To enable monitor based on UDP, ARP or any other protocol, **CUSTOM SCRIPT** can be used.

 ##### **Query Server**